brettrbarker/eclinux.org/eclinux.org/content/contact.md

 # Want to know more?

 Do you want to know more about us?

-Please feel free to contact us, or just show up and join us for our next meeting.
+Send us a message and we can add you to our email reminders.
+Another great place to get in touch with us is on [Matrix](https://matrix.to/#/#eclinux:matrix.org).
+We hope to connect with you soon.